Please click or scroll down for:

 Video recordings of the 2016 CHAMPS/NWRPCA Primary Care Conference are available for conference participants and can be found on NWRPCA’s Learning Vault (login required).

 The Annual Conference is more than board meetings, educational sessions, plenary speeches, and roundtable lunches!
 Participants had other formal and informal ways to learn about resources, win prizes, and inspire one another.

-Many session and plenary speakers provided electronic versions of their presentations which have been posted on the NWRPCA website and are available to conference attendees.
-Additionally, many of the plenary and educational sessions were recorded - available audio recordings combined with presentation slides and/or video are now posted on the NWRPCA website for use by conference attendees.
+Many session and plenary speakers provided electronic versions of their presentations which have been posted on the NWRPCA website (login required) and are available to conference attendees.